how to plan

 Now that you have everything you need to keep you warm and dry, there are some additional items that you should bring with you to the slopes.

 Extra Clothes.
 Since this is your first time, you might not have the "perfect" clothes for the slopes.
-A set of warm, dry, and cozy clothes will make all the difference on your ride home.
+A set of warm, dry, and cozy clothes will make all the difference on your drive home.

 Driver's License and Credit Card.
 You’ll need these items to rent ski or snowboard equipment.